Gordon Cummins: Investigation

+By 13 February, the vast majority of assaults and murders committed by Cummins had been linked to the same individual; however, although the Metropolitan Police had amassed ample physical evidence, they were unaware of the perpetrator's actual identity.
+In efforts to identify and apprehend the perpetrator, the Metropolitan Police deployed numerous uniformed and undercover police officers in both Paddington and Soho.
+Via a sting operation, undercover policewomen dressed as prostitutes were deployed to the square mile where the victims of the Blackout Ripper had first encountered their murderer, with male undercover officers deployed at discreet close locations.

-Prior to providing his witness statement at the West End Central Police Station, John Shine handed the gas mask and haversack to investigators, explaining he had recovered the items from the doorway where he had found Heywood, who insisted the items had been in the possession of her assailant.
-A Detective Sergeant named Thomas Shepherd noted the RAF Regimental number (525987) printed on the inside of the haversack.
+Prior to providing his witness statement at West End Central police station, Shine handed the gas mask and haversack to investigators, explaining he had recovered the items from the doorway where he had found Heywood, who insisted the items had been in the possession of her assailant.
+A detective sergeant named Thomas Shepherd noted the RAF Regimental number (525987) printed on the inside of the haversack.
 Shepherd immediately contacted the Royal Air Force Police, who in turn contacted Cummins's regiment in Regent's Park.
 A staff sergeant quickly ascertained the gas mask and haversack had been issued to Cummins.
-This information was relayed to Detective Sergeant Shepherd at 11:30 p.m. on 13 February, with the staff sergeant adding Cummins was not at his billet.
+This information was relayed to Shepherd at 11:30 p.m. on 13 February, with the staff sergeant adding Cummins was not at his billet.
+Shepherd instructed that Cummins be detained when he returned to his billet.
+He was detained as he attempted to sneak into his billet in the early hours.